apollographql/apollo-client/docs/source/index.md

 The docs for Apollo Client are mainly written using the [React integration](./essentials/get-started.html), but most of the examples work no matter where you use Apollo.
 The docs are broken into five distinct sections to make it easy to find your way around:

-1. **Essentials**, which outline the why and how of using Apollo Client to build your application.
+1. **Essentials**, which outline everything you need to know in order to get started quickly.
 2. **Features**, which go over all of the amazing things you can do with Apollo Client.
 2. **Advanced**, which showcase some of the advanced capabilities of Apollo Client that your app may need.
 3. **Recipes**, to isolate and explain how to do common patterns.
-4. **Reference**, to act as an entry point to find API details for the client.
+4. **API**, to act as an entry point to find API details for Apollo Client and React Apollo.

 Getting started is as simple as installing a few libraries from [npm](https://npmjs.org)!
 The [setup](./essentials/get-started.html) is a good place to start your adventure with Apollo!